angelodm-imagimob/deepcraft-studio-accelerators/README.md

 python .\pr_tool.py --path <project-path>
 ```

-where `<project-path>` is the root path of the starter model project.
+where `<project-path>` is the root path of the studio accelerator project.
 For more information review the tools' `README.md` file.

 Please be aware that you will need a GitHub Account.
 When you run the tool using the command shown above it will authenticate using your GitHub account, fork this repository and prepare the pull request.
 Once ready, it will open the pull request in a window in your browser.
 Please add the relevant detail requested to complete your pull request which will aid in the review process and then submit.